manticoresoftware/manticoresearch/docs/replication.rst

 - certification based replication

-To use replication in the daemon:
+To use replication with the daemon:

 - the daemon should be built with replication support (enabled in the `builds Manticore provides <https://manticoresearch.com/downloads/>`_)

 - :ref:`data_dir <data_dir>` option should be set in :ref:`searchd <searchd_program_configuration_options>` section of config

-- there should be a :ref:`listen <listen>` for replication protocol directive containing an external IP address and it should not be 0.0.0.0 along with ports range defined and these address port range pair should not be same for all daemons on same box
+- there should be a :ref:`listen <listen>` for the replication protocol directive containing an external IP address that should not be equal to 0.0.0.0 along with a ports range defined and these "address - port range" pairs should be different for all the daemons on the same box

-- there should be at least one value of :ref:`listen <listen>` for SphinxAPI protocol directive containing an external IP address and it should not be 0.0.0.0
+- there should be at least one value of :ref:`listen <listen>` for the SphinxAPI protocol directive containing an external IP address that should not be equal to 0.0.0.0

 .. _replication_cluster: